COVID-19 and Heat

-Level 1: Actions to take when we are in heatwave season (May-September)
+Level 1: Actions to take when we are in heatwave season (June to September)

-- There are actions you can take now to reduce the harm to health of hot weather.
+- There are actions you can take now to reduce harm to your health during hot weather.
 External shutters or shades are very effective at reducing indoor temperatures, internal blinds or curtains are less effective but cheaper and easier to install.

 - In preparation for warmer weather, make sure where you live is protected.
 Shade or cover windows exposed to direct sunlight, open windows when it is cooler and overnight if safe to do so.
 Turn off the central heating, and lights and electrical equipment that aren’t in use.
 Use electric fans if the temperature is below 35°C, but do not aim the fan directly at the body and do not use a fan if anyone in the home is unwell with symptoms of coronavirus (COVID-19).
 Check that fridges and freezers are working properly.